w3f/polkadot-wiki/docs/learn/learn-staking.md

 # Introduction

 Blockchain netowrks use [consensus](learn-consensus.md/#why-do-we-need-consensus) mechanisms to add blocks on the chain.
 The two main consenuses are Proof-of-Work (PoW) and Proof-of-Stake (PoS).
-In PoS networks like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the security of the network is dependent on the amount of capital locked on chain.
+In PoS networks like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the security of the network is dependent on the amount of capital locked on chain: the more the locked capital the lower thre chance someone will be able to successfully attack the network.
 The process of locking tokens on the chain is also called `staking`.
 This is the main difference between PoS and PoW netwroks like Bitcoin that base their security on solving mathematic puzzles, a solution that has been criticized due to the high amount of energy needed for computers to solve such puzzles.
 In PoW networks miners are responsible for adding blocks to the chain, and for doing such work they are rewarded with tokens.
 Similarly to the miners in PoW networks, in PoS networks we have `validators`.
 Token holders can lock funds on chain and for doing so they are getting `staking rewards`.
 There is thus an economic incentive for token holders to become active participatns who contribute to the security and economic stability of the network.
 PoS networks in general are therefore more inclusive than PoW networks, as participants do not need to have either technical knowledge about blockchain technology nor experience in running minining equipment.
 PoS ensures that everybody has "skin in the game" and thus can be held accountable.
-In case of misbehaviour validators can be punished or `slashed`, and depending on the gravity of the situation their stake can be partly or fully confiscated.
+In case of misbehaviour participants to the staking process can be punished or `slashed`, and depending on the gravity of the situation their stake can be partly or fully confiscated.
 There are different versions of PoS, here we will concentrate on [Nominated Proof-of-Stake (NPoS)](learn-consensus.md/#nominated-proof-of-stake) used by {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

 # Nominated Proof-of-Stake